saianuragpeddu/python-assignemts/Session-6/READ.md

                            ALL ABOUT AWS

+ This folder is all about

+                  AWS,
+                  S3 bucket,
- This folder is all about AWS, S3 bucket, File Xfer from one bucket to another.
+                  File Xfer from one bucket to another, Creating DynamoDB.

+                    THATS THE END